If you’re a first-time buyer, a gifted deposit can help you to get on the property ladder. Here’s what you need to know.

-With property prices continuing to climb, it’s difficult to get funds together for a deposit.
+With property prices sometimes rising, it can be difficult to get the funds together for a deposit.

-Gifted deposits can help.
-This is a lump sum usually given by a family member to help you get on the property ladder.
+This is where a gifted deposit as a lump sum can help you get on the property ladder.

-This could increase your mortgage options and reduce the amount of interest you pay.
-Here are some key points to know before you apply for your mortgage.
+Gifted deposits can also increase your mortgage options and reduce the amount of interest you pay.
+Here are some key points to know before you apply for your gifted deposit mortgage.

 Get more information about mortgages